mbmorrissey/cadalogger/README.md

 ### An RS323 sensor and battery power

 A major design goal for cadalogger is to make it plausible to power long-term data logging deployments off of inexpensive and easy to obtain batteries.
 However, sometimes we may wish to operate sensors that require enough power that some kind of topping up may be necessary.
-In this example, a WindSonic (TM) ultrasonic anemomiter is operated using a cadalogger board...
+In this example, a WindSonic (TM) ultrasonic anemometer is operated using a cadalogger board...

 ## Contact